-In connection with the communication of paper-based case files by delivery, the personal data necessary for this will be transferred to Magyar Posta Zrt.
-(1138 Budapest, Dunavirág utca 2-6.).
+In connection with the communication of paper-based case files by delivery, the personal data necessary for this will be transferred to Magyar Posta Zrt., as a data processor (1138 Budapest, Dunavirág utca 2-6.).

 In the case of regulated electronic contact and central electronic administration services, personal data is transferred to NISZ Nemzeti Infokommunikációs Szolgáltató Zrt.
 (1081 Budapest, Csokonai u.
 3.).